-Qualified rates are a type of fenced rate that let you offer reduced rates for members of a loyalty program.
-For example, you might have a standard rate of $150, but a qualified rate of $135 for members of a loyalty program.
+Private rates are a type of rate rule that let you offer reduced rates for members of an audience list or loyalty program.
+For example, you might have a standard rate of $150, but a private rate of $135 for members of a loyalty program.

-The following list shows the possible UI treatments that you can use for qualified rates:
+The following list shows the possible UI treatments that you can use for private rates:

-Notice that in all cases, the qualified rates themselves are not shown; instead, the user is prompted to see the rate with the "View" element.
+Notice that in all cases, the private rates themselves are not shown; instead, the user is prompted to see the rate with the "View" element.
 This is typically an obligation of your contract.

-When the user clicks "View", we send them to the URL specified by your Point of Sale.
+When the user clicks "View", we send them to the URL specified by your Landing Pages (formerly Points of Sale).
 This is where the user sees the discounted rate, plus any qualifiers (such as a requirement that they be in a membership program to book at this rate).

-- Add the qualified rates to the appropriate itineraries in your Price Feed.
+- Add the private rates to the appropriate itineraries in your Price Feed.

 rate_rule_idattribute to the ID of the rate rule that you want to use, as the following example shows: